 Data messaging is the facility within the app that allows patients to respond to messages from the practice.
 This is limited to responses to appointment reminders and invitations when instructed, the service is not to be used for patient queries/ problems.
 Messages regarding any queries/ problems will not be responded to.

-Note: myGP is an independent system contracted by the NHS and managed externally.
+Please note myGP is an independent system contracted by the NHS and managed externally.
 This is a separate entity St Marks Centre medical and Nightingale Surgery.